Stratus cloud

 Stratus clouds are low-level clouds characterized by horizontal layering with a uniform base, as opposed to convective or cumuliform clouds formed by rising thermals.
 The term stratus describes flat, hazy, featureless clouds at low altitudes varying in color from dark gray to nearly white.
-The word stratus comes from the Latin prefix Strato-, meaning "layer" or "sheet".
+The word stratus is derived from the prefix Strato- meaning 'layer'.
 Stratus clouds may produce a light drizzle or a small amount of snow.
 These clouds are essentially above-ground fog formed either through the lifting of morning fog or through cold air moving at low altitudes.
 Some call these clouds "high fog" for their fog-like form.

 Formation

 Stratus clouds form when weak vertical currents lift a layer of air off the ground and it depressurizes, following the lapse rate.
-This causes the relative humidity to increase due to the adiabatic cooling.
+This causes the humidity to increase due to the adiabatic cooling.
 This occurs in environments where atmospheric stability is abundant.

 Description

 Stratus clouds look like featureless gray to white sheets of cloud.
 They can be composed of water droplets, supercooled water droplets, or ice crystals depending upon the ambient temperature.